Advancing Medicine with

 Tensor Lab

-We pair machine learning students with medical students to tackle real clinical problems, guided by internationally-renowned faculty mentors.
+We pair machine learning engineers with medical students to tackle real clinical problems, guided by internationally-renowned faculty mentors.
 Join us to lead an independent research project and have the opportunity to publish your discoveries.

 How It Works